 For so many Aussie families, fresh seafood at Christmas time is non-negotiable.
 Whopping great Prawns.
 Rock Oysters with a tangy vinaigrette.
 Garlic butter scallops.
 Smoked Salmon.
 Juicy Moreton Bay Bugs.
 For all of the above, there are a number of sensational pairing options.

 Sparkling wines like Champagne and Prosecco go beautifully too—the textural nature of these wines complements the saltiness that is often naturally present in seafood.
+If you're not drinking this Christmas, maybe try our Bird Dog Alcohol Removed Sparkling to go along with your seafood.

 Wines to Pair with Turkey